10 Essential Live Chat Best Practices & How to Execute Them

 • Ensure your writing is easy to understand

 Don’t forget to speak in a positive, well-mannered way.
-Another great tip is to personalize your customer service.
+And never forget to personalize your customer service.

-SaaS business growth has exploded in the last few years and CRMs are one of the most popular software options.
-A CRM would help to sync individual customer identities which could include contact details, preferences, and chat history.
+According to Forbes, SaaS business growth has exploded in the last few years and CRMs are one of the most popular software options.
+A CRM can help you to sync individual customer identities which could include contact details, preferences, and chat history.

 Having these profiles means that when a customer rejoins a conversation, they can pick up from where they left off.
 This makes for a great customer experience and creates a streamlined conversation.